mhmdhoseinzade/mhmdhoseinzade/README.md

 * Added WebSocket support for real-time user communication.
 * Achieved a 10x increase in deployment speed for users updating their website version.
 * Continuously fixed bugs and enhanced system performance.
+* Re-write CLI in go lang
+* Optimise Backup Core and reducing backup processing time by 30%
+* Lead Backend Team and Review Codes
+* ...

 Technical Experience